brenton-leighton/multiple-cursors.nvim/README.md

 When a mapping is executed the given function will be called at each cursor.

+### `pre_hook` and `post_hook`

+Default values: `nil`

+These options are to provide functions that are called a the start of initialisation and at the end of de-initialisation respectively.

 ## Notes and known issues

 - Anything other than the functionality listed above probably won't work correctly
 - This plugin has been developed and tested with Neovim 0.9.1 and there may be issues with other versions
 - `d` and `y` in normal mode are not implemented, visual mode can be used instead
+-  Using named registers is not implemented
 - This plugin hasn't been tested with completion and it will probably not behave correctly
 - In insert or replace mode, anything to do with tabs may not behave correctly, in particular if you are using less common options
 - Please use the [Issues](https://github.com/brenton-leighton/multiple-cursors.nvim/issues) page to report issues, and please include any relevant Neovim options